AmAComputerNerd/hypixelskyblock/README.md

     // This is a valid way to do this, but it is also deprecated.
     Player p = (Player) sender;
-    ItemStack item = SkullHelper.getSkullFromName(p)
+    ItemStack item = SkullHelper.getSkullFromName(p.getName());

   While this *is* a valid option, this is also a deprecated option.
-This means that it is no longer supported, and may be buggy - not to mention the fact that it will likely be removed by Spigot in the near future.
+This means that it is no longer supported, and may be buggy - not to mention the fact that the method used to get a skull by name will likely be removed by Spigot in the near future.
 The next easiest, and non-deprecated way to get a player's head is using their UUID:

     // This is a better way to get a head, and is more reliable Player p = (Player) sender;